kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Tillott, P. M. *A History of the County of York: The City of York*.
 London: Victoria County History, 1961.

-Trill, Suzanne, ‘“Speaking to God in His Phrase and Word”: Women's Use of the Psalms in Early Modem England’.
+Trill, Suzanne, ‘“Speaking to God in His Phrase and Word”: Women's Use of the Psalms in Early Modern England’.
 In *The Nature of Religious Language*, edited by Stanley Porter, 269–83.
 Sheffield: Sheffield Academic Press, 1996.

 Trubowitz, Rachel. ‘“Nourish-Milke”: Breast-Feeding and the Crisis of Englishness, 1600–1660’. _Journal of English and Germanic Philology_ 99, no. 1 (2000): 29–49.